Skip to content

 U.S. workers’ compensation loss ratio

-Net favorable prior-year reserve development amounted to $19 million in the first quarter, which was driven by a better-than-expected loss experience in the domestic operations workers’ compensation line for multiple accident years, according to a regulatory filing.
+Net favorable prior-year reserve development amounted to $19 mn in the first quarter, which was driven by a better-than-expected loss experience in the domestic operations workers’ compensation line for multiple accident years, according to a regulatory filing.

 WC Direct written premium